The Story of Puppet Nest!

 Construction of the new building began September 13, 2022

 Sussel Garages sent various teams of builders to the site, each team beautifully choreographed with their focused piece of the build process.
 They arrived to build “a garage”, but I told them they were actually building a “Puppet Nest”.
 I shared the story of the warehouse closure and showed them examples of the puppets.
 I invited them each to return when the work is complete so they can sign their name on the building!

 Angel, Luis, Jared, Ashden, Sam, Joe, Tony, Juan, Armando, Gabriel, Luis, Samuel, Sebastian, Pedro, Omar, Lucas, Kevin, James, Darryl, Paul, Domaegas, Tim, Mike.

-Thank you for your support of Puppet Nest.
+Thank you for your support and interest of Puppet Nest.

-In case you wish to support the on-going life of the Nest, please get ahold of me:
+If you wish to visit, or support the on-going life of the Nest, please get ahold of me:

 3227 23rd Ave South

 *In the Heart of the Beast Theatre (HOBT) ended up not selling the Avalon, and currently keeps puppets for use through a ‘Puppet Library’ at HOBT, also continuing to use certain puppets from Puppet Nest.